High-order integration on regular triangulated manifolds reaches super-algebraic approximation rates through cubical re-parameterizations: Introduction

 Equation~\eqref{eq:est} even implies that the integration error decreases exponentially

 \end{enumerate}

 We want to stress that prior estimates for alternative surface quadrature methods \cite{Demlow09, dziuk2013finite,Zavalani23} show only

 where $h>0$ is the mesh size.
 Here, the constant $C$ explicitly depends on the degrees $n$ and $k$.
-Since potentially $C(n,k,f,S) \to \infty$ with $n,k \to \infty$, in contrast to \eqref{eq:est}, no guarantees of higher accuracy or even convergence is given for p-refinements, increasing $n$, $k$.
+Since potentially $C(n,k,f,S) \to \infty$ with $n,k \to \infty$, in contrast to \eqref{eq:est}, no guarantees of higher accuracy or even convergence is given for $p$-refinements, increasing $n$, $k$.
 Moreover, the approximation rate is only algebraic in the mesh size $h$.

-Experiments in Section~\ref{sec:NUM} show the super-algebraic or even exponential approximation rates predicted by \eqref{eq:est}, suggesting HOSQ to be the superior choice for regular integration tasks.
-In particular, HOSQ resolves integration tasks of high variance, Section~\ref{sec:BC}, that are non-reachable by low--order methods, even when exploiting super-resolution meshes, potentially generated by h-refinements.
+Experiments in Section~\ref{sec:NUM} show the super-algebraic or even exponential approximation rates predicted by \eqref{eq:est}, suggesting HOVE to be the superior choice for regular integration tasks.
+In particular, HOVE resolves integration tasks of high variance, Section~\ref{sec:BC}, that are non-reachable by low--order methods, even when exploiting super-resolution meshes, potentially generated by $h$-refinements.

-At this moment, HOSQ is limited to scenarios where the integrand $f: S\to \R$ can be evaluated at any point $x \in S$, and the manifold $S$ is (implicitly) parameterized.
-In our concluding thoughts, Section~\ref{sec:CON}, we sketch how recent results \cite{GPLS,REG_arxiv,drake2022implicit} allow to overcome this limitation, making HOSQ applicable for non-parametrized surfaces and functions given only in specific sample points.
+At this moment, HOVE is limited to scenarios where the integrand $f: S\to \R$ can be evaluated at any point $x \in S$, and the manifold $S$ is (implicitly) parameterized.
+In our concluding thoughts, Section~\ref{sec:CON}, we sketch how recent results \cite{GPLS,REG_arxiv,drake2022implicit} allow to overcome this limitation, making HOVE applicable for non-parametrized surfaces and functions given only in specific sample points.